Hhbecker/AssemblyEncryptionModule/README.md

 * a minimal set of operate instructions (ADD, AND, and NOT
 * various addressing modes for loads and stores (direct, indirect, Base+offset)

-I used the LC-3 tools simulator in conjunction with the textbook: Introduction to Computing Systems - from bits & gates to C/C++ & beyond by yale n. patt and sanjay j. patel textbook as part of the Computer Architecture course CS2461 at George Washington University (Fall 2021).
+I used the LC-3 tools simulator in conjunction with the textbook: Introduction to Computing Systems - from bits & gates to C/C++ & beyond by Yale N. Patt and Sanjay J. Patel textbook as part of the Computer Architecture course CS2461 at George Washington University (Fall 2021).